wp-plugins/post-reading-time/readme.txt

 1. An example of how the plugin functions and works (left part of screenshot, reading time)
 2. The admin area of the plugin
+3. The widget in action.

 == Changelog ==

+= 0.3 =

+* Added widget support
+* Security update in the admin area (check if user is admin).

+= 0.2 =

+* Some cosmetic surgery in the admin area.

 = 0.11 =